Skip to main content

 A Federal Crypto reserve is in development within US.
 As we see the digital infrastructure develop and mature the Federal government finds it a bullish strategy in its portfolio.
 Questions are surfacing as if some of these digital currency projects are in the best interest of Americans Tax dollars.
 Decentralized and Centralized projects are key differentiators within the portfolio.
 We have seen Bitcoin increase by 58.7% from 52k to 109k as a decentralized digital asset.
 Other projects such as XRP, Ethereum, Solana, Cardano digital instruments may or may not have decentralized characteristics but will be pinned to the decentralized flows of bitcoin.
 As we see industries such as AI, Real estate, Insurance, Supply chain, CBDC (Central Bank Digital Currency) evolve into the digital business infrastructure many of these smart contract instruments and tools will be utilized.
 Larry Fink, CEO of Blackrock discussed tokenization of assets such as Bonds & Stocks at World economic...

-Foodie Review: Seneca Italiano - San Diego
+Foodie Review: Animae Asian Fusion - San Diego